yvetteveve/blog/README.md

 ## By Yvette Umubyeyi.

 ## Description
-Pitch It is a web application that it's for users to add pitches and one can get likes or comments.The user has to login into his/her account and sign in if the user has no account and he/she can leave a comment.
+Blog It is a web application that it's for users to add blogs and one can get likes or comments.The user has to login into his/her account and sign in if the user has no account and he/she can leave a comment.

 ## Installation Requirements:
 Python3.6